euzebiogb/MOL_aligner/readme.md

 python aligner_flex.py -f reference.sdf -i query.sdf -o query_aligned.sdf --flexible

 Check Output:

 Examine the console output for progress, PC-scores, RMSD values, and total time.

+Inspect the generated query_aligned.sdf file in a molecular viewer.
+Check the added properties.

+If py3Dmol is installed, open query_aligned_view.html in a browser to visualize the superposition.

+Examine the console output for progress, PC-scores, RMSD values, and total time.